 to the New World and wondered where the Spirit would lead

 on the Guadalupe River above Ensenada in Baja California.

-the Mexican government under Porfirio Diaz.
-The official
+of land from the Mexican government under Porfirio Diaz.
+The

 established colony there at an earlier date (Deway 1966:36 and Appendix A; San

 Diego Union August 26 and September 5, 1905).